 Optical resonators can be made with two different topologies:

-- Linear resonators have two end mirrors with perpendicular incidence of light.
+- Linear resonators (standing-wave resonators) have two end mirrors with perpendicular incidence of light.
 Circulating light will then inevitably have two counterpropagating components.

 - Ring resonators do not have any end mirrors; none of the resonator mirrors reflects light back into itself.

 As an example, Figure 1 shows a ring resonator, where light is injected through a partially transmissive mirror, and light is coupled out through another mirror:

 Note that the incident light leads to light circulating in the resonator only in one direction.
 Therefore, one obtains a single output beam on the upper right side.

 If the transmission of both plane mirrors is the same and the two curved mirrors are highly reflecting, we have impedance matching in resonance: all incident power is transmitted on the other side, and there is effectively no reflected power, because the directly reflected component and the light leaking out from the resonator cancel each other by destructive interference.

 Ring resonators may be formed by combining some laser mirrors as shown above.
 However, there are other possibilities: